royerlab/inTRACKtive/README.md

 ### ii) Open `inTRACKtive` using a Jupyter Notebook

-To make the previous two proccesses (conversion + hosting data) easier, we compiled them into a single python function, which is demonstration in a [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook1_inTRACKtive_from_notebook.ipynb).
+To make the previous two processes (conversion + hosting data) easier, we compiled them into a single python function, which is demonstrated in a [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook1_inTRACKtive_from_notebook.ipynb).

 ```
 dataframe_to_browser(data, zarr_dir)
 ```
-where `data` is a `pandas.dataFrame` containing the tracking data, and `zarr_dir` to directory on your computer to save the Zarr file.
+where `data` is a `pandas.DataFrame` containing the tracking data, and `zarr_dir` is a directory on your computer to save the Zarr file.
 The `dataframe_to_browser` function, under the hood, sequentially: 1) converts pd.dataFrame to Zarr,  2) saves the Zarr in the specified location, 3) spins up a localhost at that location, and 4) launches a browser window of `inTRACKtive` with as dataUrl the zarr in the localhost.
 All in a function call.

 > ⚠️ Currently `dataframe_to_browser` only works for Chrome and Firefox

 ### iii) Open `inTRACKtive` using the napari widget

 Using the same capabilities of the `dataframe_to_browser`, we made a [napari](https://napari.org/stable/) widget.
-The widget (`intracktiveWidget`) is part of the python package after `pip install`, and automatically shows up in the napari widget list (`plugins>inTRACKtive`).
-To keep the `inTRACKtive` python package light-weight, napari is not listed as one of it's dependecies.
+The widget (`intracktiveWidget`) is part of the Python package after `pip install`, and automatically shows up in the napari widget list (`plugins>inTRACKtive`).
+To keep the `inTRACKtive` python package light-weight, napari is not listed as one of its dependencies.
 To make use of the napari widget, please `pip install napari[all]` in the same conda environment as `inTRACKtive`.
 The widget takes the tracking data from a [`tracks`](https://napari.org/dev/howtos/layers/tracks.html) layer in napari and opens an `inTRACKtive` browser window with the data.
 We provide an example of how to use the widget in a [Jupyter Notebook (`/napari/src/intracktive/examples`)](/python/src/intracktive/examples/notebook2_inTRACKtive_from_napari.ipynb).

 <p align="center">
   <img src="/public/docs/images/napari_widget.png" width="75%">